-The MagnaProve small volume prover is pressure and function tested and water draw calibrated at the factory prior to shipment.
+The MagnaProve small volume prover is pressure tested, function tested, and water draw calibrated at the factory prior to shipment.
 When the equipment is received, inspect the prover and any additional packaging for damages.
 If there has been any damage, the carrier should be notified immediately concerning their liability for damage to the equipment.